tbonnair/Why-Diffusion-Models-Don-t-Memorize/Experiments/README.md

 - `Experiments/src/Generation/` for generation scripts

 ### Memory Issues
+All the code above was tested successfully on NVIDIA RTX 2080 Ti GPUs (12 GB memory).
 If you run out of GPU memory:
 - Reduce batch size (`-B` parameter)
 - Reduce image size (`-s` parameter for CelebA)